novemberborn/hullabaloo-config-manager/README.md

 of voices: *the babel of voices on the road.*

 Use this package to resolve [Babel] config chains.
-The resulting options result in equivalent compilation behavior as if `babel-core` had resolved the config.
+The resulting options result in equivalent compilation behavior as if `@babel/core` had resolved the config.

 A Node.js-compatible JavaScript module can be generated which exports a function that provides the options object, applicable for the current environment.
 This